 In the sixth month the angel Gabriel was sent from God to a city of Galilee named Nazareth, to a virgin betrothed to a man whose name was Joseph, of the house of David – Luke 1:27 ESV (emphasis mine)

-God is gentle and soft, like water.
-He is not a hard man.
+God has a heart like water.
+Though that water can instantly become mighty and devastating, it is gentle and delightful when settled.
+He is not a hard man but he can be.
 He is pained by many things we do, and he wants to help us.
 The institutions and precepts he put forth were made for us and our benefit, not the other way around.
 One of the most fundamental necessities in accurately translating scripture is knowing what God is really like.
 In fact, I think it’s imperative.
 Scholarship may have the smarts and academia behind them but, as with anyone, if they don’t know what God is really like, in a personal way, it’s inevitable that there will be misconceptions drawn about many Bible passages.
 God is love.
 The sum of scripture is: love.
 Everything hinges on this.